-A shadowy AI service has transformed thousands of women’s photos into fake nudes: “Make fantasy a reality”
+A shadowy AI service has transformed thousands of women’s photos into fake nudes: ‘Make fantasy a reality’

 Some tech giants have taken a stand against deepfakes and other “manipulated media.”
 But because the system’s source code has already been widely shared by online copycats, the experts see no clear way to stop similar software from creating, hosting and sharing fake nude images across the unregulated Web.

-Some of the targeted women are popular entertainers or social-media influencers with sizable audiences.
-But many of those seen in publicly available photos produced by the bot are from everyday workers, college students and other women, often taken from their selfies or social-media accounts on sites like TikTok and Instagram.
+Some of the targeted women are popular entertainers or social media influencers with sizable audiences.
+But many of those seen in publicly available photos produced by the bot are from everyday workers, college students and other women, often taken from their selfies or social media accounts on sites like TikTok and Instagram.

 Danielle Citron, a Boston University law professor who researches the online erosion of “intimate privacy,” said she has interviewed dozens of women about the experience of having real or manufactured nude images shared online.
 Many said they felt deep anguish over how their images had been seen and saved by online strangers — and, potentially, their co-workers and classmates.

 “You’ve taken my identity and you’ve turned it into porn … That feels so visceral, harmful, wrong,” Citron said.
-“Your body is being taken and undressed without your permission, and there’s documentary evidence of it. … Intellectually, (you) know it hasn’t happened.
-But when (you) see it, it feels as if it has, and you know others won’t always know” it’s fake.
+“Your body is being taken and undressed without your permission, and there’s documentary evidence of it. … Intellectually, [you] know it hasn’t happened.
+But when [you] see it, it feels as if it has, and you know others won’t always know” it’s fake.

 “The vulnerability that creates in how you feel about your safety in the world: Once you rip that from somebody, it’s very hard to take back,” she added.